terrimporter/MetaWorks/README.md

 A [detailed](https://terrimporter.github.io/MetaWorksSite/details/) explanation of MetaWorks workflows.

-A [tutorial](https://terrimporter.github.io/MetaWorksSite/tutorial/) using provided test data to get up and running quickly.
+A [tutorial](https://terrimporter.github.io/MetaWorksSite/tutorial/) provides step-by-step instructions on how to prepare your environment and get started quickly using the provided test data.

 *NEW* We added answers to some frequently asked questions (FAQs) about MetaWorks and data analysis to the [MetaWorks website](https://terrimporter.github.io/MetaWorksSite/faq).